 - Review of planning and development activities that lead to the submission of grant applications where human subjects use are planned in future but have not been finalized, or when a PI received a “just-in-time” notice from a granting agency and is requesting documentation of IRB approval.

-- Review of research continuation activities, modifications to research, reporting of adverse incidents and protocol closures.
+- Post approval research activities including amendments to research, reporting of deviations, non-compliance and adverse incidents and protocol closures.

-- The involvement of external research collaborators using the Institutional IRB Authorization (IAA) process or directly recruiting participants from the UMBC community with that institution’s current IRB approval.
+- The involvement of external research collaborators using an IRB reliance agreement (IAA) process or directly recruiting participants from the UMBC community with that institution’s current IRB approval.